RossChann/RossChann.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm Ross Chan, a junior student at the middle tennessee state university majoring in actuarial science and computer science.
+I'm Bo Chen(Ross), my japanese name is Ryuji.
+I'm a junior student at the middle tennessee state university majoring in actuarial science and computer science.
 I‘m passionate about exploring interesting things in CS.

-I have great motivation and enthusiasm for learning new knowledge and content in different fields.
+I have great motivation and enthusiasm for learning new knowledge and contents in different fields.

 # Research Interest:
-- Edge computing and continuous DL
+- Edge computing/Motor Learning/Federated Learning
-- Using Algorithms to Improve Efficiency Issues in Machine Learning
+- LLM/NLP
 - Machine learning for system

+UPDATING...